 This data processing agreement has been designed to help data controllers to transfer personal data to data processors in a way that complies with the General Data Protection Regulation (Regulation (EU) 2016/679) (GDPR) and/or the GDPR as transposed into UK law.

-This agreement may be used to supplement a separated services contract, whether pre-existing or not.
+This agreement may be used to supplement a separate services contract, whether pre-existing or not.

 This basic document covers the specific obligations set out in the GDPR, but does not include some of the more detailed provisions that are typically found in data processing agreements covering business-critical, high volume or sensitive personal data processing.
 In addition, this document does not cover controller or processor company group structures; nor does it cover liabilities/indemnities, audit rights or co-operation rights in any detail.

 A word of warning: the GDPR is a complex piece of legislation, and EU member states are free in some areas to apply standards for the protection of personal data that are stricter than those set out in the GDPR.
 There are also differences between the original EU GDPR and the UK version.
 Fines under the GDPR may be large and private individuals may seek damages in respect of breaches.
 Accordingly, we recommend that you take legal advice on all aspects of GDPR compliance, including your data processing contract arrangements.Ask about this document

 Data processing agreement (controller-processor) contents